Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020: Requirement to request and retain contact details

 Whenever anyone over the age of 16 entered the premises, the business or service provider had either to ensure that the person has scanned the QR code, or had to request contact details including name and (in order of precedence) phone number, email address or postal address.
 Where people entered in a group, the number of people in the group also had to be requested.

 These rules applied to anyone entering the premises (including customers, staff and volunteers), unless exempt.
 Exemptions were made where a person entered for the sole purpose of making postal, courier or other deliveries and collections; and for police officers and emergency responders in the course of their duty.

 Where a person entering the premises was expected to interact with only a single member of staff, the name of that staff member also had to be recorded.

 The recorded contact details had to be held securely for 21 days, and released on request to the Secretary of State or a Public Health Officer.
 After 21 days the details had to be destroyed.

 Requirement to request details from groups

 Where a group sought entry, the business or service provider had to obtain contact details from every group member, apart from those who had scanned the QR code or who were under 16.
 Either each group member could provide details individually, or one group member could provide details for the group as a whole.
 Where a group was larger than six (for example where they were all of the same household or linked households), they had to be treated as separate sub-groups of no more than six for this purpose.

-From 29 March 2021, SI 2021/364 (the "Steps" regulations) deleted the clauses relating to groups, instead requiring each member of the group to provide their own contact details as if entering the venue alone.
+From 29 March 2021, the Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021 (SI 2021/364) (the "Steps" regulations) deleted the clauses relating to groups, instead requiring each member of the group to provide their own contact details as if entering the venue alone.